faaabio1618/filippi.dev/tutorials/ruby-in-functions/index.markdown

 ![Preview](/tutorials/ruby-in-functions/preview.png#centered)

-With the help of [react-simple-code-editor](https://github.com/react-simple-code-editor/react-simple-code-editor) and [prismjs](https://prismjs.com/), we added a simple code editor with Ruby syntax highlighting.
+With the help of [react-simple-code-editor](https://github.com/react-simple-code-editor/react-simple-code-editor) and [prismjs](https://prismjs.com/), we have added a simple code editor with Ruby syntax highlighting.

 ```jsx